TheRoam/ESP32C3_AnalogTouch/README.md

 A simple touch detection script for ESP32C3 boards using analog pins.

-This is an .ino script file for Arduino IDE.
+This is an .ino script file for Arduino IDE to serve as an idea for your projects.

 It should work on any compatible board with ADC pins.

+With touch detection, you avoid the use of push buttons and save a lot of space on your project.

 Original idea came from here:
 https://www.esp32.com/viewtopic.php?t=23066